ojalaw/INTOL-MP1/TESTING.md

 ![Image of validator testing](README-images/validator-testing-readme.png "Optional title")

-The results above apply no all pages, no errors were identified in the HTML files, see links to results below.
+The results above apply to all pages, no errors were identified in the HTML files, see links to results below.

 Index page - https://validator.w3.org/nu/?doc=https%3A%2F%2Fojalaw.github.io%2FINTOL-MP1%2Findex.html
 About us - https://validator.w3.org/nu/?doc=https%3A%2F%2Fojalaw.github.io%2FINTOL-MP1%2Fabout-us.html